9 Quick Tips to Help You Cook Like Ina Garten

 Consider an Alternative to the Dinner Party

 Ina’s favorite time to entertain?
 Sunday afternoon.
 She reasons, “Everybody’s done all their chores, they’re relaxed, nobody’s falling asleep or looking at their watch, saying, ‘Can I go home and go to bed?’
 And the food is easy.”
 She suggests a single course and some good wine.
 Then you have plenty of time to clean up and enjoy your evening before Monday morning rolls around!

 New Cooks Should Start with Two Basics

 According to Ina, the two things a new cook should learn are roasted chicken….and a good cup of coffee.
-These mistakes can ruin your cup of coffee.

 Follow the Recipe Precisely